Vandya-Sharma/flight-data-dashboard/README.md

 Horizontal Bar: Top 10 Departure Airports

-✅ Data Table with search and export to CSV
+- Data Table with search and export to CSV

-✅ Optional: Raw dataset view toggle
+- Optional: Raw dataset view toggle

-🔍 Limitations
+## Limitations

-Real‑time scope: The Aviationstack free tier only provides current flight data—no historical or scheduled future flights.
+- Real‑time scope: The Aviationstack free tier only provides current flight data—no historical or scheduled future flights.

-Limited date variety: Flight records often share the same departure date due to real-time API constraints.
+- Limited date variety: Flight records often share the same departure date due to real-time API constraints.

-API quota constraints: The free tier imposes monthly API call limits, impacting data volume.
+- API quota constraints: The free tier imposes monthly API call limits, impacting data volume.

-Incomplete fields: Some records lack flight numbers or airline names; these were filtered or handled during cleaning.
+- Incomplete fields: Some records lack flight numbers or airline names; these were filtered or handled during cleaning.

-Geolocation constraints: Mapping features were omitted due to missing or incomplete latitude/longitude data.
+- Geolocation constraints: Mapping features were omitted due to missing or incomplete latitude/longitude data.

-Time zone normalization: All times are treated as UTC since the API doesn’t adjust for airport-specific time zones.
+- Time zone normalization: All times are treated as UTC since the API doesn’t adjust for airport-specific time zones.

-Static snapshot: Data is fetched in a single batch; live updates only occur when the dashboard is re-run.
+- Static snapshot: Data is fetched in a single batch; live updates only occur when the dashboard is re-run.

-📂 Output
+## Output

-Cleaned and filtered CSV file download
+- Cleaned and filtered CSV file download

-Streamlit dashboard with real-time data interaction
+- Streamlit dashboard with real-time data interaction

-Visual insights into flight patterns and status trends
+- Visual insights into flight patterns and status trends

-🚀 Objective
+## Objective
-To demonstrate hands-on experience in using public APIs, performing real-time data analysis, and building interactive dashboards with Streamlit for business and operational insights.
+- To demonstrate hands-on experience in using public APIs, performing real-time data analysis, and building interactive dashboards with Streamlit for business and operational insights.

-Search